MetPX/sarracenia/UPGRADING.rst

        *expire 0*

 failure to do so may result in warning messages about mismatched properties when starting up an existing client.
-FIXME.
+FIXME: sample messages?

-**ACTION**: Cold and new cache state files are incompatible.  *FIXME* describe effect? files have same names?
+**It will also result data loss**, by dropping messages should the default be used in cases where the old value was expected.
+A disconnection of more than 5 minutes will cause the queue to be erased.

-    no?
-What is
+**ACTION**: cache state file format changed and are mutually unintelligible between versions.
-    failure to do so...
-FIXME.
+*FIXME* describe effect? files have same names? failure to do so...
+FIXME:

 **ACTION**: must run sr_audit --users foreground to correct permissions, since it was broken in previous release.